Special Education Advocacy Services in Virginia

 1. Individualized Education Program (IEP) and 504 Plan Guidance

 We provide comprehensive support to families in creating and refining IEPs and 504 plans, ensuring students with disabilities receive the accommodations and services they need to thrive in school.
-Kaitlynn’s expertise in special education allows us to interpret evaluations, collaborate with school teams, and develop effective strategies tailored to each child’s unique needs.
+Elizabeth’s expertise in special education allows us to interpret evaluations, collaborate with school teams, and develop effective strategies tailored to each child’s unique needs.

 2. Advocacy in Schools